midnit3Z0mbi3/i3-Tiling-Window-Manager-Setup/README.md

 Shell scripts and dot files for setting up i3 tiling window manager desktop environment.
 Debian or Kali Linux.
 Dracula theme.

-You can set the color scheme to Dracula for the terminal, lxappearance (theme and icons), mousepad, and firefox (firefox-addons).

  <img src="debian_i3_cava_thunar.png" alt="debian i3 desktop displaying dracula color theme. thunar and cava">